-Stripe provides a 1099-K form for each unique tax identification number (TIN), such as a Social Security Number (SSN) or Employer Identification Number (EIN), that meets the IRS processing threshold.
+Kickstarter files a 1099-K for each unique tax identification number (TIN), such as a Social Security Number (SSN) or Employer Identification Number (EIN), that meets the IRS processing threshold.
 If you received a 1099-K and didn't expect to, it might be because:

-- You have two or more accounts with the same TIN; one meets the IRS threshold and one does not.
+- You have two or more successful projects verified with the same TIN; one meets the IRS threshold and one does not.
 Each will receive a 1099-K.

-- You have two or more accounts with the same TIN; neither are over the IRS threshold individually but, when combined, the threshold is met.
+- You have two or more successful projects verified with the same TIN; neither are over the IRS threshold individually but, when combined, the threshold is met.
 Each will receive a 1099-K.

 How will the tax year be determined?

-As the merchant of record, our payment processor, Stripe, issues all 1099-Ks for Kickstarter creators.
-Calculations are based on when an authorized project’s backings are transacted (i.e. the project deadline date), not on the project payout date.
+Calculations for 1099-Ks are based on when a successful project’s backings are transacted (i.e. at the project deadline date), and are not based on the project payout date.
 The payout date occurs 14 days after the project deadline date.